-- A. interview(s) with the Complainant;
+interviews with the Complainant;

-- B. interview(s) with the Respondent;
+interviews with the Respondent;

-- C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; and

-D. consideration of any documentation or other information, presented by the Complainant, Respondent, or any other witnesses that is reasonably believed to be relevant to the allegations.
+interviews with any other witnesses who reasonably may be expected to have any information relevant to the allegations; and consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.

-At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment (see definition on page 1) or retaliation.
-The Compliance Officer's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
-In determining if discriminatory harassment or retaliation occurred, a preponderance of evidence standard will be used (i.e., it is more likely than not that unlawful discrimination retaliation occurred).
+At the conclusion of the investigation, the CO or designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Respondent engaged in unlawful harassment of or retaliation toward the Complainant.
+The CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+In determining if unlawful harassment or retaliation occurred, a preponderance of evidence standard will be used.